avnig21/Google-Data-Analytics-Capstone-Project/README.md

 Moreno has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?
 ## Prepare
-### Data Source
-I will use Cyclistic’s historical trip data to analyze and identify trends from Jan 2022 to Dec 2022 which can be downloaded from [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
-The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).

-This is public data that can be used to explore how different customer types are using Cyclistic bikes.
-But note that data-privacy issues prohibit from using riders’ personally identifiable information.
-This means that we won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.
-### Data Organization
-There are 12 files with naming convention of YYYYMM-divvy-tripdata and each file includes information for one month, such as the ride id, bike type, start time, end time, start station, end station, start location, end location, and whether the rider is a member or not.
-The corresponding column names are ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.

 ## Process
 BigQuery is used to combine the various datasets into one dataset and clean it.
-Reason:
-A worksheet can only have 1,048,576 rows in Microsoft Excel because of its inability to manage large amounts of data.
-Because the Cyclistic dataset has more than 5.6 million rows, it is essential to use a platform like BigQuery that supports huge volumes of data.
-### Combining the Data
 SQL Query: [Data Combining](https://github.com/avnig21/Google-Data-Analytics-Capstone-Project/blob/main/01.%20Data%20Combining.sql)
 12 csv files are uploaded as tables in the dataset '2022_tripdata'.
 Another table named "combined_data" is created, containing 5,667,717 rows of data for the entire year.
 ### Data Exploration